Hodge-Tate decomposition for non-smooth spaces: (Pro- etale)- eh de Rham comparison

-\section{(pro-\'etale)-\'eh de Rham comparison}
+\section{(Pro-\'etale)-\'eh de Rham comparison}

-In this section, we give a comparison theorem between the pro-\'etale cohomology and the \'eh de Rham cohomology, for proper rigid spaces that are defined over a discretely valued subfield.
+In this section, we give a comparison theorem between the pro-\'etale cohomology and the $\eh$ de Rham cohomology, for proper rigid spaces that are defined over a discretely valued subfield.
+The idea is to use $v$-hyperdescent for the de Rham period sheaf $\mathbb{B}_\dR^+$ and the simplicial resolution.

-Throughout the section, we fix a complete algebraically closed $p$-adic field $K$ of rank one, and a discretely valued subfield $K_0$ that has a perfect residue field $\kappa$.
+Throughout the section, we fix a complete algebraically closed $p$-adic field $K$ of rank one, and a discretely valued subfield $K_0$ that has a perfect residue field, whose associated ring of Witt vectors is denoted as $W$.